US STOCKS-Futures slightly higher as tech sector recovery continues

 By Tanya Agrawal

-June 20 U.S. stock index futures were slightly higher on Tuesday as technology stocks continued to recover from their steep selloff last week.
+June 20 (Reuters) - U.S. stock index futures were slightly higher on Tuesday as technology stocks continued to recover from their steep selloff last week.

 * The S&P technology sector is coming off two straight weeks of losses on worries about the sector's valuation and a move into more defensive sectors.
 Tech stocks have led the S&P 500's 9.6 percent rally this year.